panoptes/mlo-streamcam/README.md

 The script overlays two text files onto the video, the `banner.txt` in the lower left corner and the `time.txt` in the lower right.

 The `banner.txt` file can be updated manually and will update in the video as soon as the file is saved.
+If the environment variable `DEBUG=true` then the contents of `.env` (except the `STREAM_KEY`) will be displayed instead of the banner.

 The `time.txt` file is updated automatically by the `monitor` sub-command.